India-China tensions drive Ladakh infrastructure overhaul | DW | 23.06.2021

-As relations remain tense between India and China over border disagreements, New Delhi is increasingly focusing on developing the frontier region that has been neglected for far too long.
+As relations remain tense between India and China over border disagreements, New Delhi is increasingly focusing on developing the Ladakh frontier region that has been neglected for years.

-As the stalemate between India and China along the fiercely contested Line of Actual Control, the de facto border between the two countries, drags on, the mountainous region of Ladakh is seeing a major infrastructural overhaul, triggering both hope and fear among the local people.
+As the stalemate between India and China drags on along the fiercely contested Line of Actual Control, the de facto border between the two countries, the mountainous region of Ladakh is seeing a major infrastructure overhaul, triggering both hope and fear among the local people.

-New tunnels and roads are being carved out in the toughest terrains of the Himalayan region, where temperatures plummet to as low as minus 40 degrees Celsius.
+New tunnels and roads are being carved out in the toughest terrains of the Himalayan region, where temperatures plummet to as low as minus 40 degrees Celsius (minus 40 Fahrenheit).

 Even the remotest border villages are now being connected to the telephone network and the internet through fiber optic cables powered by solar electricity generation units.